ibihim/basic-backend-interview-test/README.md

 ### docker-compose.yml information

-The docker-compose.yml file maps the port of the application to port 80.
-Don't get confused by the internal port of 8000 in the logs.

 The mongodb port is open for debuggin reasons on 27017.
 This is not a good idea in production environment.

 ## API